 The Applicant has demonstrated general compliance with the Buffer Yard and Screening requirements across the entire site.
 As proposed, a 20-foot Type B Buffer, made up of existing vegetation and supplemented with new plantings where necessary, will remain around the perimeter of the site.
 The 20-foot Type B Buffer will also serve as screening for alleys and other infrastructure along the perimeter of the subject properties.
 At the Neighborhood Meeting, nearby residents cited concerns about privacy and requested that additional fencing is installed along the perimeter of the site and along new roads when adjacent to existing homes.
 Staff recommend that the Applicant continue discussions with the neighbors and propose a solution that is amenable to all parties.
+The Applicant proposes to install a privacy fence adjacent the homes on Cotton Drive.

 Based on preliminary calculations of the perimeter of this site, a minimum of 7.7% (4.65 acres) tree cover is required.
 These areas of preserved tree cover are generally adjacent to the existing ponds, wetlands, and Neuse River Buffers, and within the proposed landscape buffers found on the subject property.
 Staff recommend that the Applicant continue to look for ways to preserve more existing tree canopy through construction.
 Staff also recommend that larger diameter street trees are planted as the roadways are constructed throughout the development.
+The Applicant proposes to install three-inch diameter, ten-foot-tall canopy trees, including street trees, in lieu of the standard two-inch diameter, eight-foot tall canopy trees.